EU investigates tariff avoidance by Chinese steel firms

 OLAF is looking into several cases where Chinese steel firms shipped the metal to another country, disguised its origin, and then shipped it on to Europe in a process known as "transshipment".

 The fraud agency would not give any details on its current investigations.
-But according to a filing on the Vietnamese trade ministry's website - bit.ly/2fcVFIV - OLAF is investigating 190 shipments of Chinese coated steel coils that arrived in Portugal, Spain and Poland from Vietnam in 2013-2014.
+But according to a filing on the Vietnamese trade ministry's website, OLAF is investigating 190 cases of Chinese coated steel coils that arrived in Portugal, Spain and Poland from Vietnam in 2013-2014.

 The EU is ratcheting up trade defences against China, under political pressure from a spate of bankruptcies, capacity closures and job losses in the steel sector that have fired up anti-globalisation sentiment.